datnguyen2k3/Minswap-Entry-Task/README.md

 # Simple wallet

-- This is a simple wallet that allows you to create a wallet, deposit money, withdraw money, and check your balance.
+- This is a simple wallet that allows you to create a wallet, deposit money, withdraw money, check your balance, and swap tokens.
 - In this version, you only use in testnet

 ## Prerequisites